inoshadi/example-electron-migration/README.md

      '---------'
     ]
     ```

 #### Use `--no-uuid` option

-This argument will makes the script generate `id` field as `INT UNSIGNED AUTO_INCREMENT`
+This argument will make the script generate the `id` field as `INT UNSIGNED AUTO_INCREMENT`.
+If you omit the argument it will be generated as UUID primary key by default.

 - Usage example:

   ```BASH
   yarn migrate:make create autoincrement_tables --no-uuid
   ```

 #### Use `--dry` option

-This argument will make the script display the migration script you created in your console window, no migrations files will be added or changed.
+This argument will make the script display the migration script you created in your console window, no migration files will be added or changed.

 - Usage example:
   ```BASH
   yarn migrate:make create my_tables --dry
   ```

 - Usage example with `--no-uuid`:
   ```BASH
   yarn migrate:make create nouuid_tables --no-uuid --dry